 I always encourage homeowners to save money where they can.
 Heck I’m an avid DIY’er so I can’t blame them for wanting to take care of a simple exterior house cleaning project.

-One common mistake homeowners make is using too much pressure to wash their siding to remove organic contaminants like mold, mildew, and algae.
+When you pressure wash a house, one common mistake homeowners make is using too much pressure to wash their siding to remove organic contaminants like mold, mildew, and algae.
 Using “high pressure” can damage siding.
-It can also force water under vinyl siding, into soffits, or under door and window jams.
+It can also force water under vinyl siding, into soffits, or under door and window jambs.

 Brick is more forgiving of course but wood siding like cedar is more fragile than vinyl.
-What homeowners don’t realize is that professionals rely on cleaners and each of these siding types require a different type of cleaner.
+What homeowners don’t realize when they pressure wash a house is that professionals rely on cleaners and each of these siding types require a different type of cleaner.

-Professionals use a “soft wash” method to apply a cleaning agent.
+Professionals use a “soft wash” method to apply a cleaning agent rather than actually pressure washing a house.
 The most common cleaner is a diluted blend of sodium hypochlorite (bleach) and surfactant detergents.

 The mild soap is applied with a low-pressure spray to all the surfaces of your siding.
 The soap does the work (not the pressure washer) and removes the organic material.
 All you must do after a short dwell time is give your home a good rinse.